-Scott Neal (owner and founder of American Wilderness Botanicals) was born and raised in the town of Wilson, Wyoming in the beautiful valley of Jackson Hole.
-My father’s family has been in the Jackson Hole valley since my great grandparents settled the old Elk Ranch (now part of Grand Teton National Park) in the early 1900's.
+Ben-Scott (owner and founder of American Wilderness Botanicals) was born and raised in the town of Wilson, Wyoming in the beautiful valley of Jackson Hole.
+My father’s family has been in the Jackson Hole valley since my great grandparents settled the old Elk Ranch (now part of Grand Teton National Park) in the early 1900s.
 My mother awakened my love for the beautiful botanicals of the valley when I was a child.
 She taught me the common names of many of the plants and trees that grow wild here.
-When we went on horseback rides she would quiz me on the common names of the wonderful flora that seemingly grew everywhere we went.
-I began to notice the smells of many of these plants and could Identify them even if I were hiking in the dark.
+When we went on horseback rides she would quiz me on the common names of the wonderful flora that grew everywhere we went.
+I began to notice the smells of many of these plants and could Identify many of them even if I were hiking in the dark.
 Every botanical has it’s own special and unique scent and energy.

 When I moved from the valley and lived in Southern California and later lived in New York City I longed for and missed my home.
 Every time I would come home for a visit it felt as though the trees and plants were welcoming me home.
 I always have felt at home with them.
 After finishing my degree at New York University I moved to Utah and it was there that I began my journey in the healing arts at the Utah College of Massage Therapy.
 I studied and experienced a plethora of various massage modalities and studied anatomy and physiology with a medical student at the University of Utah.

 When I finally returned to Jackson Hole I fell in love with the spa industry.
-I was hired as the director at an amazing spa at a ranch in the northern part of the valley where guests from all over the world would gather to enjoy the beauty and outdoors of Grand Teton National Park and the Jackson Hole valley.
+I was hired as the director at an amazing spa at a ranch in the northern part of the valley where guests from all over the world would gather to enjoy the beauty and outdoors of Grand Teton National Park and Jackson Hole.
 It was during this time that I was the spa director that I took careful notice as to all ingredients of any products that the spa therapists used on our clients.
-I also had the great opportunity to be taught by Elizabeth Van Buren about the amazing world and use of essential oils in the spa industry.
+I also had the great opportunity to be taught by Elizabeth Van Buren (a leading aromatherapist) about the amazing world and use of essential oils in the spa industry.
 Elizabeth opened the door to a journey I began several years ago that led me to become an alchemist in the world of botanical distillation.
 I remember asking the pertinent questions about product purity and I began to understand that synthetic preservatives and additives were not only offensive to the pure botanical chemistry but are also not needed if products are used and cared for properly.

 One day while working with Elizabeth and while looking westward out of the spa window at the grandeur of the Grand Teton Mountains, the thought occurred to me that I might somehow be able to use the native botanicals found in the valley of Jackson Hole, Wyoming.
 Most of the botanicals used in high end spa’s found in various formula’s for facials, body wraps, body care, hair care, etc. contain botanicals native to areas other than North America.
 The vast majority of them (such as Rosemary, Salvia Sage, Frankincense, Sandalwood and others) are from the Mediterranean, the Middle East, India and Australia.
-It is rare to ever see a native North American botanical used in any personal care products or in the spa industry.
+It is relatively rare to ever see a native North American botanical used in any personal care products or in the spa industry.
 From the time I spent as a spa director forward I have educated myself about the use of native botanicals.
-Through this journey I have met some of the most wonderful people including some of the founding mother’s of an amazing native botanical herbal company now called Wind River Herbs (Windriverherbs.com).
+Through this journey I have met some of the most wonderful people including some of the founding mother’s of an amazing native botanical herbal company now called Wind River Herbs.